elopio/docs/source/includes/_callAPI.md

 2. A callback function.

 The Call API functions are part of the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Function>(<Parameters Object>, <Callback Function>)`.

-While technically optional, the Augur development team **strongly recommends** using a callback.
-Without it, the calls will be synchronous, which can lock up the web browser until they complete.

-<aside class="warning">Synchronous HTTP RPC is generally not recommended, especially if augur.js is running within a browser.
-Synchronous RPC requests block the main JavaScript thread, which essentially freezes the browser!</aside>

 Augur Call API
 ---------------------------